retail manager easily managing supply chain

 What is retail supply chain management?

-Retail supply chain management means managing the flow of goods and services through a retail outlet.
+Retail supply chain management means managing the end-to-end flow of goods and services through a retail outlet.
 It encompasses various activities and processes, such as:

 • Sourcing